 For example:

-- A slightly oversized torsion spring may bind within its mounting points
+- An oversized torsion spring may bind within its mounting points causing the spring not to sit into the position it was designed.

 Precision in dimensions ensures seamless integration into your assembly.